maxweigner/yt-mls/README.md

 ## currently not supported
 Having the same video in mp3 _and_ mp4 is not possible with how the download process and database work.
 This includes channels and playlists.
 The chosen type on initial download dictates what you have.

+## suboptimal
+Downloading as well as updating large playlists or channels can take hours but does not take up a lot of bandwidth.
+Updating could be sped up but involves either making an own extractor / crawler or an elaborate construct around the existing one provided by yt-dlp.
+Currently every item gets crawled even if only a handful of new videos got added.